A Manifold Objective

 with parameter $λ>0$.

-Hessian Objective
+Hessian objective

 Manopt.ManifoldHessianObjective

-— TypeManifoldHessianObjective{T<:AbstractEvaluationType,C,G,H,Pre} <: AbstractManifoldGradientObjective{T}
+— TypeManifoldHessianObjective{T<:AbstractEvaluationType,C,G,H,Pre} <: AbstractManifoldHessianObjective{T,C,G,H}

-specify a problem for hessian based algorithms.
+specify a problem for Hessian based algorithms.

 Fields